slindquist3-zz/Bloomingdales/README.md

 ## What I'd improve
 One thing I'd like to work with is how my radio buttons are rendered.
 I like how on Bloomingdales.com the selection options offer color swatches, and while I've done some research on how to manipulate radio inputs, I'd want to study how to truly customize them.
-I'd also take more time to write tests for each functionality of my project.
+I'd also take time to write tests for each functionality of my project.